529 Plan Mistakes That Can Derail Your Savings Plan

 A 529 plan can be one of the best investments you ever make, especially if you’re able to put away enough to cover all your child’s college expenses.

 For starters, every state handles 529 plans differently, and you’ll need to follow your state’s rules to ensure that you don’t diminish your return on investment due to financial missteps.
-There are several “gotchas” to look out for if you want to get the most from your savings strategy.
-Beware of these five 529 plan mistakes that could derail your college savings strategy.
+There are several “gotchas” to look out for to get the most from your savings strategy.
+Beware these five 529 plan mistakes that could derail your college savings strategy.